Innerspace: Plot

-Once Igoe has been injected, Jack and Lydia escape, steal back the chip, and order everyone, including Scrimshaw and Canker, in the laboratory at gunpoint into the miniaturization device.
-However, not knowing how to operate it, they only manage to shrink everyone to half the original size.
-Tuck, now inside Lydia, finds a growing baby and realizes that she is pregnant with his child.
-By going to her eardrum and playing their song (Sam Cooke's "Cupid"), he is able to alert them what has happened.
+Jack and Lydia soon free themselves and order everyone in the laboratory, including Scrimshaw and scientist Dr. Margaret Canker, into the miniaturization device at gunpoint.
+Not knowing how to operate it, though, they accidentally and unknowingly shrink everyone to half their original size while trying to retrieve the chip.
+While trying to re-establish contact with Jack, Tuck discovers a growing fetus and realizes that he's inside Lydia's body, and that she is pregnant with his child.
+By going to her eardrum and playing their song, he manages to alert them of what has happened.
 Jack and Lydia kiss again to transfer him back.
-They frantically drive back to the lab in order to enlarge him, not realizing that the shrunken Scrimshaw and Canker are hiding in the back seat.
-While they attempt to subdue Jack and Lydia, Igoe locates Tuck in Jack's esophagus and attacks him.
-Tuck disables Igoe's craft and the latter is killed after Tuck drops him into Jack's stomach.
+They drive back to the lab to enlarge him, not realizing that the shrunken Scrimshaw and Canker have escaped and are hiding in the back seat.
+While they attempt to subdue Jack and Lydia, Igoe locates Tuck in Jack's esophagus and attacks him, severely crippling the pod.
+Tuck disables Igoe's craft, but he ejects and uses a drill to puncture one of Tuck's air tanks and the windshield.
+Tuck is able to kill Igoe by dropping the pod into Jack's stomach acid and dissolving him after agitating Jack's anxiety to increase the acidity.

-Back at the lab, with only minutes of supplemental oxygen left in the pod, Jack follows Tuck's instructions to eject it from his lungs by making himself sneeze due to his hairspray allergy.
-Tuck and the pod are successfully enlarged, and he is reunited with Lydia and finally gets to meet Jack in person.
-At Tuck and Lydia's wedding, held at Wayfarers Chapel, Tuck is seen wearing the chips from the experiment as cufflinks.
-When they climb into the limousine, it is revealed that The Cowboy is the driver and the shrunken Scrimshaw and Canker are hiding inside a suitcase in the trunk.
-Now confident and in control of his life, Jack recognizes The Cowboy and jumps into Tuck's vintage 1967 Mustang, pursuing the limousine to rescue the newlyweds.
+At the lab, with only minutes of supplemental oxygen left in the pod, Jack follows Tuck's instructions to eject it from his lungs by making himself sneeze due to his hairspray allergy.
+Tuck and the pod are enlarged, and he is reunited with Lydia and finally gets to meet Jack in person.
+At Tuck and Lydia's wedding, held at Wayfarers Chapel, Jack is Tuck's best man.
+Tuck wears the chips as cufflinks.
+When they climb into the limousine, the Cowboy is shown to be the driver, and the shrunken Scrimshaw and Canker are hiding inside a suitcase in the trunk.
+Jack informs his abusive manager that he quits and jumps into Tuck's car, pursuing the limousine to rescue the newlyweds.